Tomorrow (TVXQ album)

-Tomorrow (stylized as TOMORROW) is the ninth Japanese studio album by South Korean pop duo Tohoshinki, released by Avex Trax on September 19, 2018.
+Tomorrow is the ninth Japanese studio album by South Korean pop duo Tohoshinki, released by Avex Trax on September 19, 2018.
 The record was released in four physical versions – Version A, a CD+Blu-ray version include music videos and behind-the-scenes content; Version B, a CD+DVD version with similar content; Version C, a CD only version; and Version D, a fan club limited edition.
 Recording and writing for the album roughly started in 2017; it was officially announced on August 1, 2018.
 Tomorrow is Tohoshinki's first original Japanese studio album since 2014's With.

 The record debuted at number one on the Oricon Albums Chart with first-week sales of 125,319 copies, making it Tohoshinki's seventh album to do so.
 With Tomorrow, Tohoshinki was tied with BoA for having the most number one albums in Japan as a foreign artist.
 Tohoshinki went on to break that record a year later, with the release of XV (2019).

 A commercial success, Tomorrow is certified gold by the Recording Industry Association of Japan (RIAJ).
 The album is supported by the Tomorrow Tour, their most expansive Japanese tour since debut, from September 2018 to January 2019.

-"Reboot" was released as the album's lead single on December 20, 2017.
-The album's second and last single was "Road," released on July 25, 2018.
+"Reboot" was released as the album's first single on December 20, 2017.
+The album's second single was "Road," released on July 25, 2018.
 Both singles debuted at number two on the Oricon Singles Chart and were certified gold by the RIAJ.
+Tomorrow's promotional single was a re-recording of the One Piece theme song "Asu Wa Kur Kara", which was previously released in 2006.